import m.f; -- f must have only a single component

 The 15th most popular Haskell library is

-.
+regex-posix.
 This library is an official component of the Haskell Platform, and is part of the "batteries included" concept.
-The following commentary is based primarily on its Haddock documentation; links are provided. regex-posix
+The following commentary is based primarily on its Haddock documentation; links are provided. regex-posix exports six modules:

 regexec :: Regex -> string -> IO (Either WrapError (Maybe (string, string, string, [string])))